 MHCP pursues recovery of benefits when an accident settlement or contested Workers' Compensation benefits are pending, or when legal action may be required.

 Providers are not required to bill TPL payers for the following services:

 The following government health programs are not considered TPL payers for the purpose of cost avoidance requirements:

-Notify DHS of health insurance terminations and denials for persons not covered by the policy.
-Send a copy of the termination notice/denial or document on your office letterhead all of the following information:
+Notify DHS of health insurance terminations and denials for people not covered by the policy.
+Send a copy of the termination notice or denial, or document on your office letterhead all of the following information:

 DHS Benefit Recovery Section

 If a recipient requests a billing statement, the statement must clearly state that it is not a bill and payment has been made or could be made by MHCP.
 Providers must report the request in writing to the Benefit Recovery Section.